-One of the potential impacts of having export facilities in the Pacific Northwest (including the Kitimat) is what affect the flow of natural gas to export facilities will have on competition and pricing of natural gas supplies.
-Demand for natural gas in Asia, coupled with relatively inexpensive and plentiful shale gas may create a favorable long-term market opportunity for North American producers.
+One of the potential impacts of having export facilities in the Pacific Northwest (including the Kitimat) is what effect the flow of natural gas to export facilities will have on competition and pricing of natural gas supplies.
+Demand for natural gas in Asia, coupled with relatively inexpensive and plentiful shale gas, may create a favorable long-term market opportunity for North American producers.
 For example, Japan has been hesitant to restart their nuclear plants in the aftermath of the devastating earthquake and tsunami of 2011.
-However, demand for energy will continue there as well as in China, as that country increasingly flexes its growing economic muscle and need for energy to drive its manufacturing base.
+However, demand for energy will continue there, as well as in China, as that country increasingly flexes its growing economic muscle and need for energy to drive its manufacturing base.

-Infrastructure such as the Williams’ Companies’ Pacific Connector Pipeline to move natural gas to these facilities also means the opportunity to divert some of these supplies to markets such as LDCs that are located near the routes to the exportation facilities.
+Infrastructure, such as the Williams’ Companies’ Pacific Connector Pipeline, will move natural gas to LNG or BNG facilities and provide the opportunity to divert some of these supplies to markets for LDCs (local distribution companies) that are located near the routes to the exportation facilities.
 In periods of great demand in Asia one would expect upward pressure on natural gas prices; correspondingly during periods of lower demand, prices would likely drop.
 Of course, if it is economical to do so, producers will increase the volumes of natural gas to this area, which will provide another supply resource alternative for Cascade.
 While it is much too early to tell (since exportations have yet to begin at any of these facilities), exportation facilities in the Pacific Northwest could potentially create a new pricing dynamic for the region; a dynamic which Cascade will be monitoring carefully as both public (EIA) and private (Wood MacKenzie, Bentek) intelligence becomes available.

-Palomar Gas Transmission has withdrawn its application for a certificate to build a natural gas pipeline in Oregon, and it has told the Federal Energy Regulatory Commission that it continues to work with potential customers and a potential additional partner to provide a regional solution to the need for access to this important form of energy.
-Palomar said that while they will no longer seek to permit a pipeline to serve the previously proposed liquefied natural gas terminal on the Columbia River, it will continue its effort to find commercial support for a new pipeline in Oregon to meet the needs of the Pacific Northwest.
+Palomar Gas Transmission has withdrawn its application for a certificate to build a natural gas pipeline in Oregon, and it has told the FERC (Federal Energy Regulatory Commission) that it continues to work with potential customers and a potential additional partner to provide a regional solution to the need for access to this important form of energy.
+Palomar said that while they will no longer seek to permit a pipeline to serve the previously proposed LNG terminal on the Columbia River, it will continue its effort to find commercial support for a new pipeline in Oregon to meet the needs of the Pacific Northwest.

 Another alternative is BNG.
 Bio natural gas continues to receive increased attention as a possible resource.
 BNG typically refers to a gas produced by the biological breakdown of organic matter in the absence of oxygen.
 BNG originates from biogenic material and is a type of biofuel.
 One type of BNG is produced by anaerobic digestion or fermentation of biodegradable materials such as biomass, manure or sewage, municipal waste, green waste and energy crops.
 This type of BNG is comprised primarily of methane and carbon dioxide.
-The principal type of BNG is wood gas which is created by gasification of wood or other biomass.
+The principal type of BNG is wood gas, which is created by gasification of wood or other biomass.
 This type of BNG is comprised primarily of nitrogen, hydrogen, and carbon monoxide, with trace amounts of methane.

 The gases methane, hydrogen and carbon monoxide can be combusted or oxidized with oxygen.
 Air contains 21% oxygen.
 This energy release allows BNG to be used as a fuel.
 BNG can be used as a low-cost fuel in any country for any heating purpose, such as cooking.
-It can also be utilized in modern waste management facilities where it can be used to run any type of heat engine, to generate either mechanical or electrical power.
-BNG is a renewable fuel, which can be used for transport, and electricity production, so it
+It can also be utilized in modern waste management facilities where it can be used to run any type of heat engine to generate either mechanical or electrical power.
+BNG is a renewable fuel, which can be used for transport and electricity production, so it

 attracts renewable energy subsidies in some parts of the world.